Richard Mansfield: Suspected in Jack the Ripper case

 Mansfield was performing in the London production of the Strange Case of Dr Jekyll and Mr Hyde in 1888 during the time that Jack the Ripper was murdering women in London.
 One frightened theatre-goer wrote to the police accusing Mansfield of the murders because he could not believe that any actor could make so convincing a stage transformation from a gentleman into a mad killer without being homicidal.
 Mansfield attempted to gain public favour and stem the criticism that he was receiving by offering a performance of the comedy Prince Karl for the benefit of the Suffragan Bishop of London's home and refuge fund for reformed prostitutes.

 Family life

 Mansfield was married in 1892 to Beatrice Cameron (1868–1940), an actress.
 After their wedding, she was often referred to as Mrs Richard Mansfield by the press.
 In 1898 the couple had their only child, Richard Gibbs Mansfield (1898–1918).
 The younger Mansfield was an ambulance driver in France early during World War I, eagerly enlisting while underage (with his mother's consent).
 When America entered the war, he joined the U.S. Army and went to Texas to be part of an aviation unit.
 There he contracted meningitis and died in 1918.
+After the war, Mansfield's wife worked with refugees from the Armenian genocide in Turkey and Palestine.